ben-manes/gradle-versions-plugin/README.md

 ### v0.61.0

-In the next release, the report is held to the bounds written in the build without a rule to ask for it, and a coordinate whose one declared version has different latest versions across the aggregated projects is shown on one entry per latest version, where the entries were merged into the newest of them
+In the next release, the report is held to the bounds written in the build without a rule written for it, and a coordinate with one declared version and different latest versions across the aggregated projects is shown on one entry per latest version, where the entries were merged into the newest of them
 before: